Once the weather turns warm, most of us begin to think about the outside of our house and coming up with backyard landscaping ideas on a budget.

 Another one of our favorite cheap landscaping ideas is using outdoor string lights around your backyard.
 You can use them in endless ways, from lining things in your outdoor space for pathway lighting or hanging them from trees like fairy lights.

 You can even put them in glass lanterns to make them a focal point around your outdoor seating or throughout your backyard.
 Simple string lights are one of my favorite garden features we like to decorate with.
+And if you’re in need of some garden party decoration ideas, you can’t go wrong with adding some extra lighting to set the mood!

 4. Avoid Planting Annuals